 - Easing of the transition from paper to digital.
 While focusing on the digital challenges facing libraries, the endowment must recognize that most libraries are still heavily invested in physical materials.
 By helping next-generation library leaders secure a future for libraries, the endowment will invest in the human resource infrastructure behind digital libraries of the future.

 - Encouragement of open technology.
-It is not enough for e-readers of one brand to be integrated with local library collections so patrons can easily download books directly.
+It is not enough for e-readers of one brand to be integrated with local library collections so users can easily download books directly.
 All makers of e-readers should be able to include that capability in their devices.
 This is just one example of what open technology could mean.
-In addition, libraries should be able to enable patrons to simultaneously search and download books and other items from different vendors.
+In addition, libraries should be able to enable users to simultaneously search and download books and other items from different vendors.

 - Inclusiveness.
 The endowment will employ and be open to ideas from a diverse collection of strategic thinkers and contributors from all socioeconomic, racial and ethnic backgrounds and in all locations, including the American heartland, Appalachia, the South and rural areas in general.
+A variety of stakeholders, not just the rich and the usual foundation elite, will participate in governance.

 Disclaimer: The endowment initiative is not at present affiliated with the Giving Pledge or any of the other organizations mentioned here.